serafinmaciej/ScalaConsultants.github.io/_posts/2014-06-22-rabbit-with-akka-stream.markdown

 }
 ~~~

 And done.
 We're consuming messages from RabbitMQ.
-You can go to the management console now and send some messages the queue your RabbitConsumerActor is listening to.
+You can go to the management console now and send some messages to the queue your RabbitConsumerActor is listening to.
 What you should see at least, is messages being logged to the console.
 You can play with the `Duct` definition to do whatever else you want.

 It's not over.
 Akka Streams is 0.3 right now.
 It'll be exciting to see how it evolves and I'll be there to watch and write about it.
 Particularly from RabbitMQ point of view.
 Leave a comment here, drop me an email at jakub@scalac.io or tweet @jczuchnowski if you want to talk about this some more.